Conviction vacated for man who helped block traffic in 2020 Little Rock racial-justice protest

 Little Rock police said at the time that 28 people were arrested at the intersection.

-Haas pleaded innocent to a charge of disorderly conduct, a Class C misdemeanor.
+Haas pleaded not guilty to a charge of disorderly conduct, a Class C misdemeanor.
 After an April 2, 2021, trial before Little Rock District Court Judge Melanie H. Martin, the judge found him guilty.

 He was handed a 30-day suspended sentence and a $210 fine.